 Once upon a time, I was told they served a very important purpose: finding out whether you were naughty or nice.
 And my mom had flawless stocking game, which, through a child’s eyes, is usually a perfect ratio of chocolate to toy-filled chocolate to small, colourful toy (ideally also filled with chocolate).
 But to child me and my friends, stockings served a very specific function: They were an adrenaline-packed prelude to presents, a diversionary pit stop on the way to Barbie Town.
 Now, at 31, I see the process from the vantage point of friends with kids, who trawl the aisles of Dollarama in a haze.

 Unless you belong to a family for whom stocking stuffing is steeped in a warm, cozy sense of tradition, this year, you have my written permission to say: screw it.
-If you’re met with resistance, back yourself with these not-exactly-cozy facts: This year, Canadians are poised to spend an average of $1,563 while holiday shopping (up 3.7 per cent from last year).
+If you’re met with resistance, back yourself with these not-exactly-cozy facts: In 2018, Canadians spent average of $1,563 while holiday shopping (up 3.7 percent from 2017).
 And, for some science, we produce a lot of garbage.
 Dark, yes, but do you really want to toss more Pez dispensers onto the pyres of climate change and plastic pollution?

 Two weeks after that fateful phone interview, I texted my long-suffering mom to gently suggest we press pause on the stockings this year.
 Us kids are well past childhood, and in preparing to stick-handle our upcoming Irish Catholic get together, she’s got enough on her plate.
 At first, she called me a “rebel” and insisted she “wouldn’t go overboard.”
 But then her grip on the emotionally laborious tradition loosened.
 “Your brothers have ratified the no-stocking suggestion,” she said.
 The planet will thank us, I reassured her.
 In true holiday fashion, she told me to relax.